 What kinds of projects receive SDF grants?

-The fund is aimed at supporting projects that bring social, environmental and economic benefits to the Blackdown Hills Area of Outstanding Natural Beauty (AONB) and demonstrate innovation and good practice.
+The fund is aimed at supporting projects that bring social, environmental and economic benefits to the Blackdown Hills Area of Outstanding Natural Beauty (NL) and demonstrate innovation and good practice.

 The fund can support a range of projects including practical work, feasibility studies, research projects, partnership development, and training.
 Grants can be used to fund new projects or to add value to an existing project.

 The types of project that are eligible for a Sustainable Development Fund grant include:

 - Restoration of historic features e.g. village ponds, community orchards, traditional boundaries